Information for Law Enforcement and Legal Entities

 The assigned Deputy Medical Examiner will attempt to give you a two-hour advance notice to you through the contact number(s) that you provide.
 The only person(s) authorized to attend autopsies are sworn staff whose primary duty is the criminal investigation related to the specific death being examined that day.
 Guests of any type, regardless of reason or intention, are not permitted in the autopsy room or on the security floor.

-Moving the body with Coroner Permission
+Moving the body with County of Los Angeles Department of Medical Examiner Permission

 Moving the body without Coroner Permission